marina-labs/help-center/onely/terms-of-service.md

 You are responsible for all applicable taxes related to your use of Premium Services, including sales tax, value-added tax, and other governmental taxes or fees.

 ### 6.5 Refunds
+#### 6.5.1 App Store Refund Policies
+- For iOS purchases: Refund policies are governed by Apple's App Store refund policies.
+You may request refunds directly from Apple through your iTunes account or by contacting Apple Support
-Refund policies are governed by the applicable app store's refund policies.
-We may provide additional refunds at our sole discretion or as required by applicable law.
+- For Android purchases: Refund policies are governed by Google Play Store refund policies
+- We may provide additional refunds at our sole discretion or as required by applicable law

+#### 6.5.2 In-App Purchase Refunds
+All refunds for in-app purchases must be requested through the respective app store (Apple App Store or Google Play Store).
+Marina Labs does not process direct refunds for purchases made through app stores.

+#### 6.5.3 Subscription Cancellation Rights
+You have the right to cancel your subscription at any time.
+Cancellation will take effect at the end of your current billing period, and you will continue to have access to premium features until that time.

 ---